Steve Case: Political views and advocacy

 Fueled by concern that Donald Trump's restrictive immigration policies would result in loss of jobs as many Fortune 500 companies were founded by immigrants or their children he made an exception to remaining nonpartisan by endorsing Hillary Clinton for the 2016 presidency.
+However, in 2017, Case met with President Trump stating that he appreciates "that the administration wants to connect with the men and women that are leading Silicon Valley’s/New York’s tech giants."
+In 2024, Case stated that he "was pleased to hear President Trump express his support for issuing green cards to noncitizen graduates of U.S. colleges and universities earlier this year."
+In 2019, Case praised a portion of Donald Trump's State of the Union address, stating the importance of "focusing on greatness and not gridlock."

+In a 2022 interview with Kara Swisher, Case indicated his preference for a nonpartisan approach to advocacy, and emphasized the importance of bringing Republicans and Democrats together over conversations that transcend the traditional partisan political divide, such as efforts to improve the start-up ecosystem.

+In 2017, Case also hired J.D.
+Vance to work at Revolution LLC to help advance his effort to promote startup growth in parts of the United States outside of major tech hubs like Silicon Valley, Boston, and New York City.
+After Vance was elected vice president, Case wrote on November 8, 2024, that everybody having access to the benefits of entrepreneurship and innovation is something "[he] knows[s] vice-president-elect JD Vance cares about."

 Family

 His father, Daniel H. Case, is the founding partner of the Hawaiian law firm of Case Lombardi & Pettit.
 His mother Carol was an elementary school teacher.
-His parents had three other children: Carin, Dan and Jeff.
+His parents had three other children.
 His brother Dan died from brain cancer at the age of 44 in June 2002.

-Case is a cousin of Ed Case, who served as a Hawaii congressman from 2002 through 2007 and since 2019.
+Case is a cousin of Ed Case, who served as a Hawaii congressman from 2002 to 2007 and since 2019.

 In 1985, Case married Joanne Barker whom he had met while attending Williams College.
 The couple had three children and divorced in 1996.
-Two years later, in 1998, he married former AOL executive Jean Villanueva in a ceremony officiated by the Rev. Billy Graham.
+Two years later, in 1998, he married former AOL executive Jean Villanueva in a ceremony officiated by Billy Graham.

 Case donated $10 million to Punahou School to build a junior high school named after his parents.
-He is Christian.
+He is a Christian.